EinBaum/SP_SwingTimer/README.md

 # SP_SwingTimer

 Author: EinBaum (known as Bulldozer @ Emerald Dream)

 ### About

-	Shows a swing timer bar on your screen.
-	Notice: Works only for warriors who use one weapon.
-No support for other classes or offhand weapons.

-	This Addon was created to abuse a common bug on private servers where it's possible to hit with your autoattack while casting Slam.
-There's a text file called "SLAM MACRO.txt" that has a macro to help cast Slam at the right time.
-	This Addon is still useful as a normal swing timer even if this bug is fixed on your server.
+Swing timer bar for melee autoattacks using one weapon.

+Two weapons are not guaranteed to work correctly.

 ### Features

+Confirmed to work with the following classes: Warrior, Hunter, all casters

 - Attempts to calculate swing timer after Parry.
 Info: http://www.wowwiki.com/Parry
 - Bar color changes when the remaining swing time is lower than the casting time of Slam.
-	- In-combat weapon swap support.
-Swing time gets set back if you swap your weapon in combat.
+- Support for switching weapons during combat

 ### Settings